Groß Naundorf

 Groß Naundorf (or Gross Naundorf) is a village and a former municipality in Wittenberg district in Saxony-Anhalt, Germany.
 Since 1 January 2011, it is part of the town Annaburg.
 The municipality belonged to the administrative municipality (Verwaltungsgemeinschaft) of Annaburg-Prettin.

 Geography

 Groß Naundorf lies about 11 kilometres south of Jessen.

+History

+From 1815 to 1944, Groß Naundorf was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

+After World War II, Groß Naundorf was incorporated into the Province (since 1947, State) of Saxony-Anhalt from 1945 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
+Since 1990, Groß Naundorf has been part of Saxony-Anhalt, since 2011 as a part of Annaburg.

 Economy and transportation

 Federal Highway (Bundesstraße) B 187 running from Wittenberg to Jessen is about 12 km away.